Zacchaeus00/MCTS/README.md

 ## How to Use

 1. Provide a custom environment.
-Implement all methods of the `State` interface.
-Specifically,
+Implement all methods of the `State` interface below, where `action` can be any hashable type.
+We provide example environments under `env/`.

 ```go
 type State interface {